 (A 5 Minute Read)

 The Word tells us time and again to offer up sacrifices of thanksgiving; to be thankful and grateful.
 At face value, this may seem like one of those good ideas that God would want us to do for Him for His pleasure.
-Yet as we really look deeper into His ways, His commandments and precepts, we find that they are specifically designed for our benefit and wellbeing.
-It hasn’t been until recently that science has been able to actually observe the neurological, physical and emotional benefits of gratitude.
+Yet as we really look deeper into His ways, His commandments and precepts, we find that they are specifically designed for our benefit and well-being.
+There is actually a link between thankfulness and your health.
+It hasn’t been until recently that science has been able to observe the neurological, physical and emotional benefits of gratitude.

 But there is a catch!

 If we take this concept at face value and run with it, we may conclude that thankfulness could be a solution to these issues.
 But these studies showed that it is only a contributing factor to the improvements.
 These people had to also practice reducing the negative expressions of thought and communication like fear, jealousy, and resentment.³ This is where what we know and teach at Be in Health® bridges the gap between our faith and these scientific observations.